Back

 NJ Department of Health

-The NJ Department of Health (DOH) three primary branches are Public Health Services, Health Systems, and Integrated Health.
+The NJ Department of Health's (DOH) three primary branches are Public Health Services, Health Systems, and Integrated Health.
 Each aspect of the Department works collaboratively to strengthen New Jersey's health system.

 Health Facilities

-The NJ Department of Health licensed Hospitals, Ambulatory Care, and Acute Care Facilities.
+The DOH maintains a list of Hospitals, Ambulatory Care, and Acute Care Facilities.

 Federally Qualified Health Centers